Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

            - In case a low latency mode is used, the packager may make output available before the entire fragment is received in the chunked transfer encoding
-           - The packager may also have a proprietary API similar to the live source, for configuration of aspects like the segmentTimeBuffer, DVR windows, encryption modes enabled etc.
+           - The packager may also have a proprietary API similar to the live source, for configuration of aspects like the segmentTimeBuffer, DVR window, encryption modes enabled etc.
-           - The pacakger uses a DASH or HLS ingest to push content to origin server of content delivery network.
+           - The packager uses a DASH or HLS ingest to push content to origin server of content delivery network.
 Alternatively it could also make content directly available as DASH or HLS as an origin server.
 In this       case DASH/HLS ingest is avoided
            - The packager converts the timed metadata track and uses it to convert to either MPD Events or inband events signalled in the manifest.
            - The packager may also generate HLS or other streaming media presentations based on the input.